 Mobility refers to our ability to move easily and freely from one place to another.
-It’s one of the most critical issues when it comes to the health and fitness of the elderly.
+It’s one of the most critical issues in the health and fitness of the elderly.

-One wish that is shared by everybody is that of living a long, healthy, and productive life surrounded by our loved ones.
-However, for you to be able to enjoy such a beautiful wish, you need to be able to move freely, even in your old age.
+Everybody wants to live a long, healthy, and productive life surrounded by their loved ones.
+However, for you to enjoy such a beautiful wish, you need to be able to move freely, even in your old age.

 How Is Mobility Assessed?

 There are several ways of assessing your mobility.
 One of them is by checking whether you are experiencing difficulties while walking.
-A doctor can also use standardized tests of walking to determine if your ability to move freely has declined.
+A doctor can also use standardized walking tests to determine if your ability to move freely has declined.

 What Are Some Of The Signs Of Declining Ability To Move Independently And Safely?

 The two most visible signs of decline in mobility are your inability to run or even walk for long distances.
 The good thing about this issue of mobility limitation is that it can be prevented using exercises.

 The reason why exercises are ideal is that they help you improve your postural balance and increase your lower extremity strength.
 These are the two things that are needed by the body for it to bring about movement and uphold a balanced vertical posture while moving.

 Exercises That Help The Elderly Prevent Immobility

 Chair squats are simple exercises that you can do in the comfort of your home, as all you need is a chair.
 To perform this exercise correctly, you need to start by standing in front of a chair with your feet hip-width apart.
 Then, slowly lower your body to the chair bending your knees as if you will sit, then gently touch the seat of the chair and return to the original standing posture.